krishaamer/green-filter-research/research/literature/sustainability.md

 -   @tokyosimpleecolifeWhatLearnedMy2021
 -   @costaHowFinnishCulture2018: Finnish socialists: minimalism

-**For design: These movements are too small and require too much effort to be feasible for the app.**
+**Design:** These social movements are small and require too much effort to be feasible for the app?

 ### Nationally Determined Contributions {#nationally-determined-contributions}

-Scalable Climate Solutions: What really works on a large scale?

 -   @climateanalyticsClimateActionTracker2023 Climate Action Tracker
     data portal allows to compare countries.